LeNguyen20507/ScrollBuddy/Architecture.md

 ## System Overview

-ScrollBuddy is a browser-based AI assistant that enables users to fact-check claims and create calendar events directly from any webpage.
+ScrollBuddy is a browser-based AI assistant that enables users to fact-check claims, create calendar events, and manage tasks directly from any webpage.
 The system uses a three-tier architecture with a Chrome extension frontend, Node.js backend, and external AI/automation services.

 ---